taraskiba/skiba/README.md

 -   Create a map with provided coordinates
 -   Access and retrieve band values from Google Earth Engine for provided coordinates.
+-   Further developments to come!
+-   Please understand the limitations of confidentiality before use.